Patricia B. Gary

-- Speaker/Moderator, “Do Design Professionals Own the Risk of Climate Change?”
+- Panelist, “Do Design Professionals Own the Risk of Climate Change?”
 Donovan Hatem’s Design Professional Roundtable, Boston, MA, March 2019

 - Panelist, “Climate Change and Resilient Design: Risk Management Considerations for Engineers” ACEC Fall Conference 2018, Las Vegas, NV

-- Speaker/Panelist, “A Look Back at What’s Ahead: A Review of 2017 and Recent Cases Impacting Design Professionals,” Donovan Hatem’s Design Professional Roundtable, Boston, MA, February 2018
+- Panelist, “A Look Back at What’s Ahead: A Review of 2017 and Recent Cases Impacting Design Professionals,” Donovan Hatem’s Design Professional Roundtable, Boston, MA, February 2018

-- Speaker/Panelist, “Climate Change and Design: What do Owners want from their Design Professionals?”
+- Panelist, “Climate Change and Design: What do Owners want from their Design Professionals?”
 Donovan Hatem’s Design Professional Roundtable, Boston, MA, January 2018

-- Author, “Climate Change, Sustainability and Resiliency Considerations In Design: Professional Liability Risk Issues for Consulting Engineers,” ACEC Insights, American Council of Engineering Companies, (Fall 2017).
+- Co-Author, “Climate Change, Sustainability and Resiliency Considerations In Design: Professional Liability Risk Issues for Consulting Engineers,” ACEC Insights, American Council of Engineering Companies (Fall 2017).

 - Author, “Massachusetts Appeals Court Affirms Dismissal of Complaint Against Design Professionals Based Upon the Three-Year Statute of Limitations.”
 Design & Construction Management Professional Reporter (June 2017)